 Access for guests with disabilities?

-As we are a cave hotel, we have to use so many steps to reach the rooms or general areas such as pool, restaurant, etc. So, we are not accessible for disabilities.
+As it is a cave hotel, their guests have to use so many steps to reach the rooms or general areas such as pool, restaurant, etc. So, this property is not accessible for disabilities.

-We are a family friendly hotel.
-Also, we have interconnecting room options.
-However, any child under 12 years old is not accepted due to our child policy.
+It is a family friendly hotel.
+Also, they have interconnecting room options.
+However, any child under 12 years old is not accepted due to their child policy.

 Museum Hotel strives to provide guests with the most delicious and natural appetizers and meals.
 The hotel has an ecological garden within walking distance from the main site, situated in the shadows of the fairy chimneys.
 During your stay, spend some time in the garden and taste its fruits and vegetables.
 Pick some to be served for your lunch or dinner.
 If you’re having a cookery lesson with them, pick a number of ingredients from the garden alongside their chef.
 Not only does Museum Hotel feature this unique garden, the hotel also owns the 200-acre “Indigo Responsible Farming” site.
 As a part of their brand, the farm produces the best examples of ecological products under the ‘Good Farming Practice Code.’
 From apples to almonds, strawberries to walnuts…there is a wide variety of produce on the land.
 A good part of the land is devoted to horticulture, the production of grapes, which are used in the production of the hotel’s wines.
 They also produce their own 100% organic honey as well as having free-range chickens whose fresh eggs are served at breakfast to the guests.

 Cappadocia: why not?!?